vanjacode1/SudokuSolver/README.md

 - Handling user-uploaded images
 - Processing images for computer vision tasks
 - Detecting Sudoku grids from real-world images
-- Extracting and mapping puzzle cells to a 9x9 board
 - Using OCR or digit-recognition techniques
 - Structuring logic into reusable services and components